PranavViswanath/VidQuest/README.md

 - Integrating with other video platforms beyond YouTube
 - Developing a mobile application for on-the-go video searching

-VideoQuest showcases the potential of AI in transforming how we interact with video content, opening up new possibilities for education, research, and content discovery.
+VideoQuest showcases the potential of AI in transforming how Iinteract with video content, opening up new possibilities for education, research, and content discovery.